 Digital Banking Upgrades Scheduled for October 2020

-October 1, 2020; 9:00am CST: Resource Bank digital banking system will push out several updates during the month of October.
-Begininng October 1st, RB Mobile Check Deposit will have a new camera feature.
+October 1, 2020; 9:00am CST: Resource Bank's digital banking system will push out several updates during the month of October.
+Beginning October 1st, RB Mobile Check Deposit will have a new camera feature.
 MiSnap™ introduces an enhanced user experience with instant capture of quality images.
-Users can now hover over a check image and MiSnap™ will automatically detect, align and capture a clear, crisp image that is ready for digital processing.
+Users can now hover over a check image, and MiSnap™ will automatically detect, align and capture a clear, crisp image ready for digital processing.
 Snapping a photo of your mobile check deposits just got a little smarter with MiSnap™.
 Try it today via the RB Mobile App.

-Two system maintence windows are scheduled that will result in Digital Banking downtime.
-Maintenance 1 will begin at 9:00pm on Saturday, October 3 for approximately 10 hours and Maintenance 2 will begin at 9:00pm on Saturday, October 17th for approximately 6 hours.
-During both time frames, Online Banking, Mobile App Banking, and Voice-24 Phone Banking will temporarily be unavailable.
+Two system maintenance windows are scheduled that will result in Digital Banking downtime.
+Maintenance 1 will begin at 9:00 pm on Saturday, October 3rd for approximately 10 hours, and Maintenance 2 will start at 9:00 pm on Saturday, October 17th for approximately 6 hours.
+Online Banking, Mobile App Banking, and Voice-24 Phone Banking will temporarily be unavailable during both time frames.
 Thank you for your patience as we perform this necessary work to ensure you continually receive the best experience possible.

-Beginning on Wednesday, October 14th, you will see some changes to our text messages for temporary passcodes, security codes/alerts and account alerts delivery.
-Currently these text messages (to your enrolled mobile phone number) are delivered from the following short code: 842-32.
+On Wednesday, October 14th, you will see some changes to our text messages for temporary passcodes, security codes/alerts, and account alerts delivery.
+Currently, these text messages (to your enrolled mobile phone number) are delivered from the following shortcode: 842-32.
 You may have assigned that number to Resource Bank in your contacts - we want to ensure you know in advance that our messages will start being delivered from a new phone number on the above date.

-On Wednesday, October 14th, your subscribed banking text messages will be delivered to your mobile phone from one of the following phone numbers:
+On Wednesday, October 14th, we will deliver your subscribed banking text messages to your mobile phone from one of the following phone numbers:

 - +1 209-554-6399